l-roland/netdata/README.md

 > RAIMBAULT Florentin
 > January 2021

+**Please follow TO THE LETTER the Readme to install and use netdata with grafana !**

 ## Step 1 - Download and install a non-gui Debian virtual machine

 - Do not forget to use the bridge mode in network settings !